List of Real Madrid CF hat-tricks

 The longest spell between two hat-tricks was achieved by Fernando Hierro, who scored his third hat-trick on 21 October 1992 against Torpedo Moscow and his fourth over nine years later, on 24 March 2002 against Real Zaragoza.
 The longest span between first and last hat-trick was achieved by Karim Benzema, who scored his first on 18 December 2010, and his last more than twelve years later on 29 April 2023.

 Alfredo Di Stéfano is the only player to have scored a hat-trick of penalty kicks, converting three penalties against Celta Vigo on 28 September 1958.
-Four players have scored three or more goals with headers in a single match, Fernando Sañudo in 1935, Santillana in 1974 and Jorge Valdano in 1985 each netted three headed goals, while Fernando Morientes scored four headers in Real's 7–0 victory against Las Palmas on 10 February 2002, this remains a world record, as no other player has achieved this feat in an official match in the 21st century.
+Four players have scored three or more goals with headers in a single match, Fernando Sañudo in 1935, Santillana in 1974 and Jorge Valdano in 1985 each netted three headed goals, while Fernando Morientes scored four headers in Real's 7–0 victory against Las Palmas on 10 February 2002, this remains a world shared record in an official match in the 21st century.

 In fourteen total matches, two Real Madrid players scored a hat-trick in the same match.
 In six of those matches a player scored four goals while the other managed to score three.
 Only in one of those matches one player scored five goals and the other one with four.

 Appearances and goals are for first-team official games, including those in La Liga, Copa del Rey, Copa de la Liga, Copa de la Coronación, Supercopa de España, Copa Eva Duarte, UEFA Champions League, UEFA Europa League, UEFA Cup Winners' Cup, Latin Cup, UEFA Super Cup, FIFA Club World Cup, Intercontinental Cup, FIFA Intercontinental Cup and Copa Iberoamericana.
 The following list does not include pre-season friendly / invitational tournaments, nor does it include regional tournaments such as Campeonato Regional Centro and Copa Federación Centro.